 How has the retail landscape evolved over the past six weeks?

 How has the retail landscape evolved over the past six weeks?
-Our Retail Analyst team bring you the lowdown on recent trends defining the industry and shaping the market.
+Here’s the lowdown on the trends defining the industry and shaping the market.

-We highlight how retailers are scaling up or back, digital and bricks & mortar strategies, product or category line expansions, along with new retail development destinations.
+We highlight how retailers are growing or slowing, digital and bricks & mortar strategies, product or category line expansions and industry happenings.

 Want to see the analysis reports Zara, Puma and Marni take into their weekly meetings?
 Learn more here.